ACCEPTANCE & COMMITMENT THERAPY

-Acceptance is an opportunity to be 100% honest with yourself.
-This is the first step towards a healthy relationship with yourself - built on a solid foundation of self-trust.
+Based on Acceptance and Commitment Therapy (ACT), acceptance is an opportunity to be 100% honest with yourself.
+This is the first step towards a healthy relationship with yourself, built on self-awareness and self-trust.

 “Not everything that is faced can be changed.
 But nothing can be changed until it is faced.”